San Antonio Medical Malpractice Attorney

-When visiting a physician, patients often trust that their doctor, surgeon, or other medical specialist will exhibit a high level of professionalism and competence.
+- Misdiagnosis: When visiting a physician, patients often trust that their doctor, surgeon, or another medical specialist will exhibit a high level of professionalism and competence.
 As such, patients should be able to expect accurate diagnoses that will provide critical treatment plans to address their ailments.
-Unfortunately, this trust is occasionally broken, when a misdiagnosis occurs.
-Misdiagnoses, then, can have disastrous consequences for an individual’s health and wellbeing.
-The San Antonio misdiagnosis lawyers at the Chris Mayo Law Firm know the devastating impact a misdiagnosis can have on an individual’s health, and we will work diligently to make those who are responsible be held financially accountable.
+Unfortunately, this trust is occasionally broken when a misdiagnosis occurs.
+Misdiagnoses, then, can have disastrous consequences for an individual’s health and well-being.

-Both major and non-invasive surgical procedures can help patients recover from an array of medical conditions.
-While many patients have a positive experience, some are seriously harmed during surgery to due to medical errors.
+- Surgical Errors: Both major and non-invasive surgical procedures can help patients recover from an array of medical conditions.
+While many patients have a positive experience, some are seriously harmed during surgery due to medical errors.
 Patients injured by surgical errors are often forced to contend with injuries that complicate their physical condition and recovery.

-When patients seek emergency treatment for pressing medical issues, they expect to receive appropriate care from an experienced and competent medical team.
-Unfortunately, emergency room mistakes are a reality for many San Antonio residents, and when these errors occur, the patient could face injuries that worsen their physical condition.
+- Emergency Room Errors: When patients seek emergency treatment for pressing medical issues, they expect to receive appropriate care from an experienced and competent medical team.
+Unfortunately, emergency room mistakes are a reality for many San Antonio residents and when these errors occur, the patient could face injuries that worsen their physical condition.

-The birth of child is a special milestone for many parents and families in San Antonio, and should be experienced and remembered as such.
+- Birth Injuries: The birth of a child is a special milestone for many parents and families and should be experienced and remembered as such.
 Since the birthing process can be a medically demanding ordeal, it is important that the overseeing team of doctors and nurses provide the best possible care.
 When satisfactory care is not provided, serious issues can arise and affect the health of the child and mother.

-Dentists have a number of responsibilities to their patients, including proper care, timely diagnoses, and operating within the limits of consent.
-If a dentists fails to uphold the proper standard of care, he or she may have committed dental malpractice and could be held liable for any pain, injuries, or damages caused by his or her negligence.
-At Chris Mayo Law Firm, our dental malpractice attorneys work on your behalf to seek compensation from San Antonio dentists who acted negligently caused harm to you.
+- Dental Malpractice: Dentists have a number of responsibilities to their patients, including proper care, timely diagnoses, and operating within the limits of consent.
+If a dentist fails to uphold the proper standard of care, he or she may have committed dental malpractice and could be held liable for any pain, injuries, or damages caused by his or her negligence.

 A serious injury can put your life on hold, which is why we want to share information and answer injury victims’ questions as quickly as possible.
-If your question is not listed here or if you would like to speak with a member of our legal staff, please contact one of our attorneys.
+If your question is not listed here or if you would like to speak with a member of our legal staff, please contact Attorney Chris Mayo.

 Hospital staff and doctors are often backed by their own teams of lawyers who work full-time or on retainer for the facility.
 Hospitals often operate like businesses and will work to protect themselves in a case of medical malpractice.
 You need a tough, dedicated attorney working for you to help you get the compensation you deserve.

-A Chris Mayo Law Firm attorney can help you with negotiations or even potential courtroom battles.
-We’ll also help you with the smaller burdens like filling out paperwork or keeping track of important dates and deadlines.
+The San Antonio medical malpractice attorney at the Chris Mayo Law Firm can help you with negotiations or even potential courtroom battles.
+We’ll also help you with the smaller burdens, like filling out paperwork or keeping track of important dates and deadlines.
 It is possible for an injured party to represent themselves, but it’s a difficult uphill battle, and represented individuals tend to recover three times more in compensation than their non-represented counterparts, even in cases of victory.

 - 10 percent of all U.S. deaths are due to medical error

-- Medical error now takes the third position for highest cause of death
+- Medical error now takes the third position for the highest cause of death

 - In many cases of medical-related death, the error goes undetected